ZDSRepositories/dotwar/API_Manual.md

 ### /game/[name]/add_order
 Add an order to a vessel's list of pending orders.\
 The order will be assigned an integer order ID.
 Order IDs start at 0 and new IDs are equal to the highest current ID + 1.\
-The order must have a `time`specified.
-If interval is provided and true, `time` is interpreted as an interval of seconds to wait until executing the order.
+The order may have a `time`specified.
+If interval is provided and true, `time` is interpreted as a number of seconds to wait until executing the order.
 Otherwise, `time` represents the time the order will be executed, and must be an ISO date string.
 If `time` is not given, the current server time will be used.

 Required parameters: `vessel` `authcode` `order`